o3de/o3de.org/content/docs/user-guide/features/assets/pipeline/developers.md

 ## File Path Aliases versus Asset IDs {#asset-pipeline-developers-asset-names}

 All files accessed for the game runtime go through an interface that supports aliasing of file paths by name\.
 For example, the alias `@ROOT@` refers to the root directory where the `bootstrap.cfg` file is located\.
 If you need to open a file in the root directory, do not go to the root directory or use the current working directory\.
 Instead, use the file name, such as `@root@/filename.cfg`\.
-The various Lumberyard subsystems correctly resolve the alias\.
+The various O3DE subsystems correctly resolve the alias\.

 Other aliases available include the following:
 + `@log@` - For storing forensic data, such as crashes, logs, traces, performance drops, and unit test output\.